-For the above-named athletes, a return to indoor training in line with level 3 of our Return To Play Roadmap is permitted if:
+For the above-named athletes that play within a Basketball England organised league or competition, a return to indoor training in line with level 2 of our Return To Play Roadmap is permitted if:

 - · The athlete wishes to return to training - The club/institution that you are contracted to and/or are under the 'Duty of Care' of consents to you returning to training activity - · Full compliance with the processes and protocols detailed in this Return To Play guidance document is followed - Your club/institution's lead physician commits to undertaking the COVID-19 Officer role detailed in our guidance document.
 This is in line with Government guidance regarding return to sport for elite performers.
 If no physician is available, as the Government document states, clubs 'should secure medical cover to oversee these processes prior to resuming organised training'. - · Venues are accessible and permissible following the guidance that is place from venue operators/owners.